 Senator Bob Packwood (R-Oregon), Chairman of the Senate Committee on Finance, announced that the committee will conduct a hearing on April 11, 1986 on the Administration's stated desire to enter into bilateral trade negotiations with Canada.
-The hearing will begin at 9:30 a.m. in Room SD-215 of the Dirksen Senate Office Building.
+The hearing will begin at 9:30 a.m. in Room SD-215 of the Dirksen Senate Office Building senator Packwood stated, Under the Trade Act of 1974, the Finance Committee is responsible for authorizing the initiation of bilateral trade negotiations leading to any trade agreement which reduces or eliminates U.S. import duties.
+The President's historic proposal to enter into such negotiations with Canada, our largest trading partner, raises a host of important and difficult issues which the Committee must consider.
+This hearing is part of a process by which the Committee can reach an informed judgment on the merits of the President's proposal."

 Chairman Packwood noted that on December 10, 1986 President Reagan notified the Committee of the Administration's desire to accept Canadian Prime Minister Mulroney's proposal to undertake trade negotiations "on the broadest possible package of beneficial reductions in barriers to trade in goods and services."

 Senator Packwood stated, "Under the Trade Act of 1974, the Finance Committee